Upgrade your content marketing strategy with blogging best practices that increase readability and boost lead generation.

 According to Yoast, blog content must be a minimum of 300 words in order to rank, keyword density should be between 0.5 and 2.5 percent, and the meta description should be 155 characters or less.
 Your copy should also include at least one internal and external link.
 When the criteria are met, Yoast will reward you with a green bullet.
 Red bullets are items that should be addressed immediately.

 Once your blog is optimized, you can begin adding interactive elements such as images.
-According to Patel, blogging best practices include images to engage your readers and boost lead generation.
+While only 75 percent of bloggers that place 10 or more photos in an article say it’s effective, only 3 percent actually do this.
+Blogging best practices include images to engage your readers and boost lead generation.

 Images are a great way to break up the text and separate key points to make it easier for readers to understand.
 You can also incorporate screenshots to help readers visualize the point you are trying to get across.
 Images should be included frequently in your blog post.
 The general consensus is one image per 150 words.
 Also, the number of images you use will vary from post to post depending on the topic.
 For example, a step-by-step guide should include more images so readers are able to follow the steps exactly, whereas a blog about the benefits of social media marketing will require less.
 Including poor images is just as bad as not using images at all, so make sure they serve a specific purpose to your already captivating content.